-It is vital that you wait for police to arrive at the accident scene so that they can take and file a police report -- even if you think you are not injured.
-Some cyclists don't realize they've been injured until several hours after the accident.
+Some cyclists don't realize they've been injured until several hours, or even days after the accident.
 And sometimes seemingly minor injuries later develop into serious and permanent problems.
 If you leave the accident scene assuming you're not hurt, and later it turns out that's not the case, you may never be able to identify the at-fault driver.
 Learn more about what happens when accident injuries don't show up right away.

 Sometimes, the police officer will take a statement from the motorist and not bother to talk to the cyclist.
 Do everything you can to get your side of the story into the police report.
 And by all means, report all of your injuries, no matter how minor.
 Remember, those minor injuries may later become more serious.